 Health and infection rate in Portugal

-After suffering a third wave of infections just after Christmas, largely driven by a new and highly infectious variant, the current rate of new Covid infections in Portugal has fallen significantly to 27 new cases in the past week per 100,000.
-This is slightly lower than the UK (on 36.8) and Spain (86), but substantially lower than other European countries who are seeing another surge in infections (France on 415.3 and Italy on 222.4) Cases in the Algarve have remained relatively low.
+After suffering a third wave of infections just after Christmas, largely driven by a new and highly infectious variant, the current rate of new Covid infections in Portugal has fallen to 37 new cases in the past week per 100,000.
+This is slightly higher than the UK (on 26) but substantially lower than most other European countries, such as Spain (63), France (83) and Italy (35.5).

 In all areas of Portugal, social distancing must be maintained and face masks worn in all enclosed spaces.